Last Updated on March 11, 2022 by Jim Ferri

 Keep all of your travel information – including your flight times, confirmation numbers, hotel reservations, etc. – in order and with you on a trip by using an app such as TripIt on your phone or tablet when you travel.
 It’s a great app for consolidating and keeping safe all of the important details of your trip.

 Google Maps is a great way to help find your way to an unfamiliar destination.
 It now even provides live traffic information for some European countries.
+And it can be exceptionally helpful if you’re traveling to some smaller countries that aren’t well signposted.
 But it’s more than just a good way to get you to the Eiffel Tower or the Roman forum.
 You may also want to use it when taking a taxi to/from an airport to assure that the driver is taking the shortest route possible.